Privacy statement ReadID demo apps

 How is the personal information secured?

-Since all the processing of personal information is done on the phone, the confidentiality of this information depends on the security of the phone.
+Since all the processing of personal information is done on the phone (client only), the confidentiality of this information depends on the security of the phone.
 The app uses encrypted network connections for the communication of usage information.

 What information can be shared by the user?

-The app provides two options to allow the user to share the scanned information.
-The app uses the built-in sharing feature of the mobile operating system, where explicit action from the user is needed and the user selects an external app (e.g. an email client) to share the information with.
+The app provides two options to allow the user to share the read information.
+The Android app uses the built-in sharing feature of the mobile operating system, where explicit action from the user is needed and the user selects an external app (e.g. an email client) to share the information with.
 Typically, within the external app selected by the user for sharing, the user can see and redact the information before actually sending it off through the Internet.
+The iOS app does not have this option for sharing.

 The second sharing option allows users to share debug logging information with InnoValor.
 In case there is a technical issue sending this debug information can help us fix this issue.
-This log does not contain privacy sensitive information, e.g., no personal number or name.
-Via the settings the logging of debug information can be switched on or off.
-The user can inspect the exact log that is send to InnoValor himself.
+This log does not contain privacy-sensitive information, e.g., no personal number or name.
+In the Android app in the settings the logging of debug information can be switched on or off.
+In the iOS version this is always enabled.
+The user can inspect the exact log that is sent to InnoValor himself.

 Changes in this privacy statement